primatejs/primate/docs/modules/frameworks.md

 to kick off the frontend framework on the client so it can register events and manage the page.
 This is known as hydration.

-Currently only the Svelte module supports hydration, while work on React and Vue hydration is planned for future versions.
+Currently the Svelte and React modules support hydration, while work on Vue hydration is planned for future versions.

 HTMX, having no SSR support, also has no support for hydration.
 The HTMX client is *always* sent along the page and activates on page load.